vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     If the query had a filter condition , then those CUs would have been accessed too.

-3. To execute the same query against the buffer cache you will need to disable the IM column store either through a hint called NO\_INMEMORY or at session level parameter INMEMORY\_QUERY as in the syntax below.
+    To execute the same query against the buffer cache you will need to disable the IM column store either through a hint called NO\_INMEMORY or at session level parameter INMEMORY\_QUERY as in the syntax below.

     ALTER SESSION SET INMEMORY_QUERY= DISABLE|ENABLE;

-  4. Rerun the query with NO\_INMEMORY hint and note the new elapsed time and plan.
+  3. Rerun the query with NO\_INMEMORY hint and note the new elapsed time and plan.

     ````
     <copy>
+    connect ssb/Ora_DB4U@localhost:1521/orclpdb
     set timing on

       select /*+ NO_INMEMORY */
       max(lo_ordtotalprice) most_expensive_order,